High quality paving and patios, installed by our expert team.

 Is your house traditional or contemporary?
 What features are already in the garden?
 Do you prefer rustic or modern, patchwork or uniform?
 Do you already have a colour scheme?

 Wooden sleeper borders and York stone paving slabs could work well if you want a rustic look.
 Sawn Indian sandstone could give you the contemporary look you are after.
+Get a unique look with some high quality jointing compound between the paving slabs.

 If it is likely that your little ones will bring dirt onto the patio then you may want to avoid light paving slabs.
 Light coloured paving can stain quickly and leave your patio looking worn.
 If you are set on having a light patio it can help to give it resin-sealed so it’s less porous and easier to clean.